Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: Discussion and Limitations

 \section{Discussion and Limitations}

+\textbf{Deployability of API-based solutions.} While API-based solutions do not require low-level system modifications, one challenge is the runtime overhead caused by API instrumentation.
+Previous work~\cite{maffia2021longitudinal} reported that instrumenting over 300 APIs causes an average of 115\% runtime overhead compared to uninstrumented baseline.
+This notable slowdown might demotivate users from applying such protection.
+Possible worksarounds include selective API instrumentation and selective monitoring.
+Selective API instrumentation refers to only instrument a small set of the most important APIs.
+Research has shown that some APIs take more significant roles in the classification task~\cite{api-2023}.
+We also discuss some top informative APIs in Section~\ref{sec:cases}.
+Selective monitoring refers to only monitor a program exclusively during predetermined time intervals, such as only in the evenings.
+The length and frequency of monitoring time could also be determined based on the program’s trust level.

+\textbf{Defense evasion.} Newly emerged evasion strategies~\cite{de2022evading,fadadu2020evading} render many existing ransomware detections less effective.
+They split the malicious program into several subprocesses and make each process only do the small portion of the tasks.
+In this way, the traces of each process will contain less information about the attack and thus less likely to be detected.
+However, spliting and creating too many process could also be a flag.
+Monitoring the process hierarchy and analyzing subprocesses created by the same parent could also help identify malicious patterns.
+Imitation-based attack against kernel-level I/O analysis has also been crafted in recent years~\cite{zhou2023limits}.
+Multi-layer protection, i.e., incorporating API monitoring into I/O based detection, was purposed by the authors as a possible counter-measurement.

-\textbf{Detecting core ransomware-specific features.} Although there are many prevalent features in ransomware executions, such as prevention of recovery, none of them is required for launching an attack and keeping the data hostage, i.e., not the core behaviors of ransomware and can evolve at any time.
+\textbf{Detecting core ransomware-specific features.} Static signature-based detection, while effective in catching known malware samples, falls short in detecting any variants.
+For behavioral detection, although there are many prevalent features in ransomware executions, such as prevention of recovery, none of them is required for launching an attack and keeping the data hostage, i.e., not the core behaviors of ransomware and can evolve at any time.
 However, in our experiments, none of the antivirus software reacts to intensive encryption or file modification.
 SonicWall reports that~\cite{9attempts}, on average, 9.7 ransomware attacks are attempted every business day for a company running in the US.
 Although generic detection catches many threats, with such a huge base number, even a small escape rate could cause big problems.
-Detection of core ransomware behaviors should be added to strengthen the protection.

-\textbf{Detecting unknown zero-day threats.} Signature-based detection, while effective in catching known malware samples, falls short in detecting any variants.
-For 7 ransomware samples we studied, VirusTotal reports the dates they were first seen in the wild and the time they were submitted to their database.
-3 of the 7 samples were reported on the same day they appeared in the wild.
-The rest of the samples stayed unknown for 110 to 211 days, with an average of 146 days.
-Furthermore, packing is a widely used technique in malware \cite{heat, unpacking, low-pack}, which is found in 35 out of 54 samples we examined (Table~\ref{tab:sha256} in the appendix).
-Different ways of packing also create different hash signatures.
-Both situations render the signature matching useless.
-However, ransomware shows distinguishing features during execution.
-Thus, behavioral monitoring is necessary to prevent them from bypassing detection.